ifd3f/astrid.tech-old/blog/2020-06-07-hello-world/index.md

 Additionally, I may occasionally publish some notes here for theoretical projects as well.
 I'll eventually set up Jupyter Notebooks to make it easier for me to do that.

 Every project I work on will have its own page as sort of a general summary of what it is and why you should think it's cool, as well.
 All my new projects that aren't secret enough for hiding will be put on there.
+If I need to hide stuff, I will still put it on there, but redact as many things as I need for it.
 Also, I will slowly, over time, make pages for my old projects as I rediscover them.

 ## Wait, what\'s this about a redesign?

 I'm glad you probably didn't ask!
 This is not the first iteration of my website.
-Back in March, when I was first learning React, I was absolute dogsh\*t at it!
+Back in March, when I was first learning React, I was pretty bad at it!
 I realized how bad my code was after taking a break due to schoolwork and putting in a bit of work into a different React project, [Inventree](/projects/inventree).

-Additionally, I realized that I couldn't do everything I wanted with just `create-react-app`, my website needed to be statically generated so that I don't, y'know, render markdown on the client side because that was what I was doing.
+Additionally, I realized that I couldn't do everything I wanted with just `create-react-app`, my website needed to be statically generated so that I don't render markdown on the client side because that was what I was doing back then.
 So, I thought, "I'm redesigning this thing, I might as well use Gatsby!"
 That brings us to now, where I'm trying to figure out how the hell I configure the static site configuration.